affinidi/affinidi-interop-test-service/README.md

 # Clients
-## Issuer
+## Demo Web Client
-- The Issuer client is a React App which allows interacting with the endpoints on the Server side, and to:
+- This web app is a React App which allows interacting with the endpoints on the Server side, and to:
+  - simulate the Issuer and Verifier clients
   - check if a Did is resolvable,
-  - to demonstrate flows such as VC Claiming
+  - to demonstrate flows such as VC Claiming and VP sharing

-- Access the Issuer at https://affinidi-interop-test-service.prod.affinity-project.org
+- Access the Demo Web App at https://affinidi-interop-test-service.prod.affinity-project.org

-## Wallet
+## Wallet App
-The Wallet client is an Expo React Native App which allows an end user to:
+The Wallet app is an Expo React Native App which allows an end user to:
-- request and claim a VC by scanning a QR code
+- request and claim a VC from the Issuer by scanning a QR code
-- request and share a VP by scanning a QR code
+- share a VP with a Verifier by scanning a QR code